hwipl/blog/drafts/tc-bpf_from_c-libbpf/README.md

 ```

 Function for loading the BPF program in the file identified by the filename in
-`file` and returning the file descriptor of the loaded porgram:
+`file` and returning the file descriptor of the loaded program:

 ```c
 /* load bpf program from file and return program fd */